Daniel-KM/Omeka-S-module-Thesaurus/README.md

 The helpers are:
 - the skos ontology is included;
-- convert tool from a hierarchical list of descriptors to a flat list for [Custom vocab] (deprecated);
 - a resource template to build the thesaurus as a list of items (recommended);
 - a view helper to display the tree of concepts in the theme, or part of it.
 - a block template to display the thesaurus as a tree (via module [Block Plus]).